vEnhance/web.evanchen.cc/input/faq-contest.md

 while abstract and linear algebra, calculus, and a bit of real analysis are fair game.
 Most non-geometry resources on this website should work equally well for Putnam.
+For the undergraduate topics, reading a bit of [Napkin](napkin.html) may be helpful for grounding if you haven't seen those areas before.

 Format-wise, the most stark difference, in my opinion, is that the time controls for the Putnam are much faster.